 Gina: Portland PRAXIS course instructor

-...has certainly evolved.
+...experience since then has certainly evolved.
 I have worked with elementary age students in grades preK-3 through 8 as an environmental educator, literacy & math tutor, science instructor, and summer camp director.
 I hold my 013 Elementary Educator certificate in the state of Connecticut.
 I am first aid certified including CPR and medication administration.
 I also hold my mandated reporter, Title XI and blood borne pathogens certificates.
-I am creative, compassionate, and certain that I will provide a...
+I am creative, compassionate, and certain that I...

 Matthew: Portland PRAXIS course instructor

-...person, not just their test scores.
+...student as a whole person, not just their test scores.
 I am patient, methodical, and understanding, and I work well with students who are willing to make an effort toward improving.
-I can tutor in the following subjects: - Math (elementary, middle-school, pre-algebra, algebra 1, algebra 2, geometry, and introductory trigonometry and precalculus) - German (introductory and intermediate) - Test prep (including SAT, ACT, and GRE) - Biology (high-school and introductory, college-level) - Chemistry (high-school and introductory, college-level inorganic)...
+I can tutor in the following subjects: - Math (elementary, middle-school, pre-algebra, algebra 1, algebra 2, geometry, and introductory trigonometry and precalculus) - German (introductory and intermediate) - Test prep (including SAT, ACT, and GRE) - Biology (high-school and introductory, college-level) - Chemistry (high-school and...

 Lila: Portland PRAXIS course instructor

-...and have spent the past three years teaching high school chemistry, first with Teach for America in Oklahoma City, followed by one of the top performing charter schools in Connecticut.
+...school science teacher, and have spent the past three years teaching high school chemistry, first with Teach for America in Oklahoma City, followed by one of the top performing charter schools in Connecticut.
 In addition to working full time as a high school teacher, I have tutored a vast range of ages from elementary, middle, and college students.
-I am extremely passionate about science education, because I think that it is one of the largest gaps in our...
+I am extremely passionate about science education, because I think that it is one of the largest...

 Education & Certification